gamesbook/pyprototypr/docs/python_commands.rst

-As you may already have worked out; the normal operation of the script is to start with the first command and then go on to the next one and so on until the last one has been carried out - this is the normal or “default” behaviour of any program.
+As you may already have worked out; the normal operation of the script is to start with the first command and then go on to the next one and so on until the last one has been carried out - this is the normal or "default" behaviour of any program.

 However, most programming languages have the concept of **loops** and **if** statements.
 These commands are used to change the default